 Participants who choose to take part in app tasks (with or without an interview) will be invited to give their consent at the end of the call with the university researcher.
-They will be asked to give their verbal, audio-recorded informed consent via Microsoft teams or telephone on an encrypted device.
+Consent will be obtained via one of the following options: completion of a digital version of the form which is emailed back to the research team; verbally (which will be audio-recorded) or on paper.
+An electronic version of the consent form will be emailed to the potential participant, where it can be completed and returned to the researcher via email.
+If the potential participant would prefer to provide their consent verbally, they will be asked to give their verbal, audiorecorded informed consent via Microsoft teams or telephone on an encrypted device.
 Once the university researcher has started to record the conversation, they will ask the participant to state their name.
 The researcher will then read out each consent statement and ask the potential participant to state 'I agree' after each one.
-Consent recordings will be stored securely at CTRU and separately to other fieldwork data.
+Completed consent forms and consent recordings will be stored securely at CTRU and separately to other fieldwork data.